ethanbass/zerenebatchR/README.md

 ## Overview

-zerenebatchR is an R utility for batch processing images in [Zerene Stacker](http://www.zerenesystems.com/cms/stacker).
+`zerenebatchR` is an R utility for batch processing images in [Zerene Stacker](http://www.zerenesystems.com/cms/stacker).
 [Batch processing in Zerene Stacker](https://zerenesystems.com/cms/stacker/docs/howtouseit#batch_processing) requires you to already have the images you want to process organized into folders by stack.
-If you have many stacks, this can be an onerous task. `zerenebatchR` aims to simplify batch processing of images using R. (zerenebatchR is not endorsed by the developers of Zerene Stacker).
+If you have many stacks, this can be an onerous task. `zerenebatchR` aims to simplify this process by automatically grouping images into folders using information supplied from a spreadsheet and creating the required batch file. **`zerenebatchR` is not created or endorsed by the developers of Zerene Stacker.**

 ## Installation